What Kills Long-Distance Relationships: These 12 Things

 How to deal

 • Build trust: Be transparent about your actions and intentions.
-Establish a foundation of trust by following through on promises.
+Establish a foundation of trust by following through on promises—even little ones, such as calling on time

-• Individual self-esteem: Focus on individual self-esteem and self-worth.
-Encourage activities that promote personal growth and confidence.
+• Individual self-esteem: Focus on individual self-esteem.
+Encourage activities that promote personal growth and confidence

 • Seek professional guidance: Consider couples therapy or counseling to address deep-seated insecurities.
 Professional guidance can offer tools to strengthen the relationship and manage insecurities.